Vegetation pattern formation induced by local growth outpacing susceptibility to non-local competition: Discussion

 The first mechanism has been derived and explored in several previous studies \citep{Fuentes2004,Segal2013,Martinez2013A,Martinez2013,Martinez2014,Tega2022}, while the second mechanism is typically absent in the literature due to the use of simplified functional responses.
 Our results demonstrate that incorporating the empirically observed non-linear nature of ecological interactions can reveal an alternative pathway to pattern formation when non-local interactions are purely competitive.
 We therefore emphasize the importance of occasionally stepping back from prescribing specific functional forms early in the modelling process and instead considering more general frameworks, which can uncover key mechanisms that might otherwise remain hidden.

-We complemented our analytical results with numerical simulations, which showed that qualitatively similar stable Turing patterns can emerge from the distinct instability mechanisms.
-The spatial phase of the competitive impact relative to the biomass distribution does appear to depend on the sign of $\hat{\phi}(k)$: positive values indicate that competitive effects are strongest within densely vegetated patches (consistent with the exclusion area perspective), while negative values shift competitive pressure towards the regions in between these patches (aligning with the growth-outpacing-susceptibility mechanism).
-This relationship holds both near the onset of vegetation patterning and in the far-from-homogeneous-equilibrium regime.
+We complemented our analytical results with numerical simulations, which showed that qualitatively similar stable Turing patterns can emerge from the two instability mechanisms.
+The spatial phase of the competitive impact relative to the biomass distribution depends on the sign of $\hat{\phi}(k)$: positive values indicate that competitive effects are strongest within densely vegetated patches (consistent with the exclusion area perspective), while negative values shift competitive pressure towards the regions in between these patches (aligning with the growth-outpacing-susceptibility mechanism).
+This result holds both near the onset of vegetation patterning and in the far-from-homogeneous-equilibrium regime.
+It therefore provides a way to identify the governing pattern-forming mechanism by comparing the competitive pressure, for example through water availability, between vegetated patches and bare soil regions.

 The supercritical character of the Turing bifurcation and the structure of the Busse balloon observed in our numerical simulations depend on the specific functional forms chosen in the benchmark models.
 Different choices for these functions can give rise to subcritical Turing bifurcations or finite Busse balloons.
 Specifically, under different modelling choices, our framework can exhibit the so-called Turing-resists-tipping mechanism \citep{Rietkerk2021,Voort2025}, in which stable patterned states persist under parameter changes that would drive the corresponding mean-field system towards collapse.
 In these scenarios, spatial self-organization acts as a resilience mechanism.
 Therefore, the framework is not limited to the behaviour presented in this study but also provides a basis for examining ecosystem resilience, as has been explored more extensively in reaction-diffusion systems \citep{Siteur2014,Bastiaansen2018}.